iotaledger/iota-wiki/docs/get-started/wallets/bloom.md

 ## Security

-The Bloom Wallet underwent a thorough security audit by [Auditone](https://www.auditone.io/), ensuring its reliability and safety.
+The Bloom wallet underwent a thorough security audit by [Auditone](https://www.auditone.io/), ensuring its reliability and safety.

 ## Streamlined Identity Verification